emma0925/African_LLM_Benchmark/README.md

 - **Scoring Functions**: I implemented functions to calculate evaluation metrics, including F1, F1-square, and accuracy, for the generated outputs.
 These metrics are crucial for assessing the performance of LLMs on African languages.
 ## Author
-This repository was created and is maintained by Jian Yun Zhuang.
+This repository was created and is maintained by **Jian Yun Zhuang**.
 For any questions or inquiries, feel free to reach out via jianyun.zhuang@mail.utoronto.ca.